Prevalence and associated factors of burnout among health sciences students in Spain: a systematic review

 Abstract

-There is growing concern about the occurrence burnout syndrome in university students worldwide.
-This systematic review aimed to estimate the prevalence of burnout syndrome and its associated factors among health sciences students (HSS) from Spain.
+There is growing concern about the occurrence of burnout syndrome in university students worldwide.
+This systematic review aimed to estimate the prevalence of burnout syndrome and its associated factors among health sciences students (HSS) in Spain.

 Methods